meks007/sickbeard_mp4_automator/README.md

 * Encoding / H.264 / QSV - see *h264 QSV changes*
   * `meks-qsv-lookahead = 1` - (Integer) - Enable the Look Ahead rate control method using the specified value
 * Batch processing - see *Recursive mass-processing*
+  * `meks-walk-ignore = ignore.part,ignore.skip,recode.ignore,recode.skip` - (List of file names, seperated by ,) - Allows to specify ignore-files
+  * `meks-walk-ignore-self = True` - Skip files that were processed already
-  * `meks-transcode-ignore-names = sample` - (List of file name parts, seperated by ,) - File names to ignore during *Recursive mass-processing*
+  * `meks-transcode-ignore-names = sample` - (List of file name parts, seperated by ,) - File names to ignore in a batch run
-  * `meks-transcode-ignore-size = 0` - (Float) - File sizes in bytes to ignore during *Recursive mass-processing*
+  * `meks-transcode-ignore-size = 0` - (Float) - File sizes in bytes to ignore in a batch run
 * Staging:
-  * `meks-staging = True` - (True|False) - Enables staged transcoding, check *Staging* below for more information
+  * `meks-staging = True` - (True|False) - Enables staged transcoding
   * `meks-staging-extension = part` - (String) - Extension to add to files during transcoding-stage
-  * `meks-walk-ignore = ignore.part,ignore.skip,recode.ignore,recode.skip` - (List of file names, seperated by ,) - Allows to specify ignore-files, check *Recursive mass-processing* below.
 * Tagging:
   * `meks-nfosearch = True` - (True|False) - Enable parsing of nfo files to search for a IMDB ID
   * `meks-nfopaths = ..` (List of paths, seperated by |) - Paths to search for nfo files